Do a circuit loop with a mobile M3 node

 ssh -X <login>@lille.iot-lab.info

-- The mobile node trajectory is stored in your home folder in .oml files.
-You must wait for the end of the experiment to retrieve the file.
+- The mobile node trajectory is copied at the end of the experiment in your home folder in .oml files.

 <login>@lille:~$ less ~/.iot-lab/<experiment id>/robot/m3-258.oml protocol: 4 domain: 39738 start-time: 1459778452 sender-id: m3-258 app-name: robot_position_measures schema: 0 _experiment_metadata subject:string key:string value:string schema: 10 robot_pose timestamp_s:uint32 timestamp_us:uint32 x:double y:double theta:double content: text 10.298170 10 1 1459778462 878753 2.526062 0.129655 -1.563731 10.398204 10 2 1459778462 978787 2.526062 0.129655 -1.563731 10.498178 10 3 1459778463 078761 2.526062 0.129655 -1.563731 ....